Plants

 Official Google Pay guidelines

-Before using Google Pay payments on your website be sure to read through official guidelines wrote by Google:
+Before using Google Pay payments on your website, be sure to read through official guidelines written by Google:

 @RequestMapping("/ajax/examples/charge-with-google-pay")